google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-offline-web-app/step-6.markdown

 {% endhighlight %}

 Then in the Event handler function, open the caches object.
-The caches object will be used later in the code lab to make sure that for every request we can return a saved version of the data.
+The caches object will be used later in the codelab to make sure that for every request we can return a saved version of the data.

 {% highlight javascript %}